jpype-project/jpype/doc/userguide.rst

 introduce additional errors or alter the flow of the code.
-Usually this is used by starting the JVM with the agent, placing a pause marker in the Python code so that developer can attach the Java debugger, executing the Python code until it hits the pause, attaching the debugger, setting break poing in Java, and then asking Python to proceed.
+Usually this is used by starting the JVM with the agent, placing a pause marker in the Python code so that developer can attach the Java debugger, executing the Python code until it hits the pause, attaching the debugger, setting break point in Java, and then asking Python to proceed.

 So lets flesh out the details of how to accomplish this...